kivy/kivy/doc/sources/tutorials/pong.rst

 .. note::

     At this point everything is hooked up for the ball to bounce around.
-If your coding along as we go, you might be wondering why the ball isn't moving anywhere.
+If you're coding along as we go, you might be wondering why the ball isn't moving anywhere.
 The ball's velocity is set to 0 on both x and y.
     In the code listing below, a ``serve_ball`` method is added to the ``PongGame`` class and called in the apps ``build`` method.
 It sets a